Financial-Times/origami-website/_components/contributing.md

 ## Creating new components

-The <a href="https://registry.origami.ft.com/components/"   >Origami registry</a> houses components that the Origami team maintains, as well as components that other teams are responsible for.
+The <a href="https://registry.origami.ft.com/components/">Origami registry</a> houses components that the Origami team maintains, as well as components that other teams are responsible for.

 ### Make a proposal
 For the Origami team to oversee a component's maintenance, a proposal needs to be made.
-You can find information about that process in the <a href="https://github.com/Financial-Times/origami-proposals/blob/master/.github/CONTRIBUTING.md"   >origami-proposals</a> project board, where all proposals are logged.
+You can find information about that process in the <a href="https://github.com/Financial-Times/origami-proposals/blob/master/.github/CONTRIBUTING.md" class="o-typography-link--external">origami-proposals</a> project board, where all proposals are logged.

 After the team have reviewed and accepted the proposal, according to the project guidelines, we will take responsibility for this component and help build and maintain it.

 ### Build an independent component
 If would like to create a component that you don't expect the team to maintain, such as an experimental or product-specific component, there are minimum requirements that need to be adhered to.
 These requirements allow any component to be picked up by the registry and ensure consistency across all components' behaviour.

-You can use the <a href="https://www.npmjs.com/package/origami-build-tools"   >Origami Build Tools</a> for this, as it will provide a boilerplate with those requirements.
+You can use the <a href="https://www.npmjs.com/package/origami-build-tools" class="o-typography-link--external">Origami Build Tools</a> for this, as it will provide a boilerplate with those requirements.

 ```
 npm i -g origami-build-tools